 D&D processes your personal information under the following:

-- Legitimate interests: some information is processed by D&D as part of its legitimate interests which include: fraud, risk assessment, due diligence, network and information security, suppressions and managing opting out of communications, direct marketing, monitoring, updating customer details, lettings, sales and property management.
+- Legitimate interests: some information is processed by D&D as part of its legitimate interests which include: fraud, risk assessment, due diligence, developing our services and grow our business, providing network and information security, managing opting out of communications and marketing communication relating to lettings, sales and property management and surveying, monitoring and updating customer details.

 - Legal obligation: processing is necessary for compliance with a legal obligation to which the D&D is subject